dlrow-olleh/Complexity-Project-1/reports/Project Proposal.md

 ### First Week Individual Goals

 * Mahima
+  * Understand theory behind stochastic CAs
+  * Implement the single-lane traffic model from pseudocode
 * Jason
+  * Focus on understanding implementation understanding of how to turn it fuzzy
+  * Implement the Multi-lane traffic model from pseudocode

 ### First Week Team Goals
 Our first week goals are to get a thorough understanding of the literature we are using-- specifically the report by Rodaro and Yeldan.
 We will also attempt to implement the pseudo code provided in their report.